“Teach me your way, O Lord, that I may walk in your truth…” Psalm 86:11

 I am honored to work with spiritual directors one-on-one and in peer supervision groups.
 Caring for the caretakers is an important and often overlooked aspect of ministry, and I so enjoy blessing those who bless others.

 I am constantly seeking to improve my education in the area of supervision, by taking classes and engaging in enrichment opportunities where I can.
-I myself participate in both peer group and individual supervision for my own spiritual direction ministry.
-And, I was regularly engaged in the work of supporting spiritual directors professionally and vocationally through my role as founding director of the Evangelical Spiritual Directors Association.
+I myself participate in individual supervision for my own spiritual direction ministry.
+And, I am regularly engaged in the work of supporting spiritual directors professionally and vocationally through my supportive role as founding director of the ESDA, an association of Christ-centered spiritual directors.

-Currently, I am available for individual supervision or consultation in person in Whittier, CA, or over Skype at reasonable rates.
+Currently, I am available for individual supervision or consultation over the phone or video conferencing (Skype, Zoom) at reasonable rates.